 Nutrient Recovery Measure 2: Combustion, gasification or pyrolysis

 259. Combustion, thermal gasification or pyrolysis of manure and digestate solids can be used to generate a net energy output for heat and/or electricity production.
 However, at present, the method leads to an almost complete loss of the manure N, which is converted into gaseous N2, NOx and NH3.
 Available advanced technologies (for example, selective non-catalytic reduction, focus on denitrifying these Nr gases to N2.
-Until systems are implemented to minimize N2 formation and recover the Nr gases, this measure cannot be considered appropriate for abating overall N loss.
+In the absence of systems to minimize N2 formation and recover the Nr gases, this measure cannot be considered appropriate for abating overall N loss (category 3).
+Systems currently under development to recover Nr gases can be considered as having high potential (category 2).

 260. At the same time, the approach produces ash or biochar residuals.
 These ashes contain the non-volatile nutrients, concentrated relative to the solids.
 They can be used as an ash-based, P- and K-rich soil amendment or biobased fertilizer.
 The availability of the remaining nutrients in the ash is generally much lower than for the raw manure, whereas for biochar it is in between ash and raw manure.
 Organic compounds in the biochar that are produced are very recalcitrant to biological decay and have a very large specific surface area, being potentially charged.
 This means that such biochar may be used for soil amendment, ameliorating soil pH and organic matter positively.